Zanesville, Ohio: Geography

 Zanesville is located along the Muskingum River at its confluence with the Licking River.
 It is located 23 mi west of Cambridge and 52 mi east of Columbus.
+The National (Cumberland) Road and its successors U.S. Route 40 and Interstate 70 cross the Muskingum at Zanesville.

 According to the United States Census Bureau, the city has a total area of 12.14 sqmi, of which 11.77 sqmi is land and 0.37 sqmi is water.

-The area has important deposits of clay which were exploited by a number of pottery companies in the first half of the twentieth century, including Roseville pottery, Weller pottery, the J. B. Owens Pottery Company, the Zanesville Stoneware Company, the Mosaic Tile Company, the American Encaustic Tiling Company, and the T.B.
+The area has important deposits of clay which were exploited by a number of pottery companies in the first half of the twentieth century, including Roseville Pottery, Weller Pottery, the J. B. Owens Pottery Company, the Zanesville Stoneware Company, the Mosaic Tile Company, the American Encaustic Tiling Company, and the T.B.
 Townsend Brick Yard under the ownership of T.B.
 Townsend.

 Climate

 Demographics

 In the 1950s, Zanesville was known for its population of light-skinned Blacks who could "pass" (be admitted to whites-only places).
 This characteristic was due to a history of racial intermixing dating back to the role of Zanesville as a stop on the Underground Railroad.